 - *This course is part of a subject area ranked first in Wales for student satisfaction and joint first for graduate prospects in the Social Work subject league tables, Complete University Guide 2022.

 - *This course is part of a subject area rated 1st in Wales overall and 1st in Wales for satisfaction with teaching in the Social Work subject league tables, The Guardian University Guide 2022.

 - *This course is part of a subject area rated 4th in the UK for teaching quality and 1st in Wales for student experience & graduate prospects in the Social Work subject league tables, Times and Sunday Times Good University Guide 2022.

 What you will study

 This is a course for those wanting to work within informal education, examining youth and community theory and developing your practice in working with young people and communities through participation, empowerment and partnership working.

 There are opportunities to develop youth and community work skills internationally both in Europe and further afield; taking into account the impact of emerging trends in Welsh, UK, European and global youth policy and practice.

 YEAR 1 (FOUNDATION YEAR)

-- Contextual Studies - This module aims to introduce students to a broad variety of contemporary issues to stimulate discussion and debate.
-It will enable students to relate their area of interest to the issues presented.
+- Contextual Studies (Core): This module aims to introduce you to a broad variety of contemporary issues to stimulate discussion and debate.
+It will enable you to relate your area of interest to the issues presented.

-- Anti-Discriminatory Practice in Youth and Community Work - This module supports the student to reflect on their own values in relation to anti-discriminatory practice in youth and community work.
+- Anti-Discriminatory Practice in Youth and Community Work (Core): This module supports you to reflect on your own values in relation to anti-discriminatory practice in youth and community work.
 It will explore how prejudice and discrimination impact youth and community work delivery and the barriers that young people face in society.